 Oct.
 25 – Oct.
 27

 For more than 30 years, Halloween New Orleans has raised money for Project Lazarus, an assisted-living home for those with HIV/AIDS in New Orleans.
 This year’s theme is Hallowdays and features events during Halloween weekend — The Lazarus Ball, Main Event Costume Party and Sunday Tea Dance.

 Voodoo Music + Arts Experience

-This Halloween weekend tradition brings some big names to New Orleans for its 20th anniversary.
-Mumford & Sons, Childish Gambino, Arctic Monkeys and ODESZA are among the big names set to hit the stages.
-Nearly 70 bands will rock four stages over a three-day period in City Park.
+This annual Halloween weekend tradition brings some big names to New Orleans.
+Guns N’ Roses, Post Malone and Beck headline the Voodoo Music + Arts Experience 2019.
+More than 65 will rock on four stages for three days in City Park.
 The festival keeps the Halloween theme going with an interactive graveyard by the creators of the Mortuary Haunted Mansion.
 See the full day-by-day lineup here.

 Park-A-Boo Halloween Festival

 The Kenner North Kiwanis Club hosts its annual Park-A-Boo Halloween Festival, a three-day event primarily for kids age 12 and under at Lafreniere Park.
 Kids can experience not-too-scary Halloween fun at the event.
 Activities include face painting, games and a Boo House.
 Kids are encouraged to come dressed in their Halloween costumes.

 Madisonville pulls out all the stops for its Halloween celebration on Oct.
 31. Businesses and residents are encouraged to participate and hand out candy.
 A house decorating contest will also be included with prizes to the top three houses.
 The Chamber will provide maps listing all the participants, so plan to pick up your map in front of Town Hall starting at 5 p.m. and hit the streets.